Skip to main contentSkip to navigation

 Realtek RTS5762 Data Recovery

 The Realtek RTS5762 is an 8-channel NVMe Gen3x4 controller with onboard DRAM, pushing 3500 MB/s sequential reads.
 When the firmware crashes, the drive drops its consumer branding and identifies by its internal diagnostic family name Realtek_RL6447.
 The extreme throughput on a Gen3 architecture generates significant thermal load, causing thermal-induced firmware panics during background garbage collection.
 PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+Controller-level work for the Realtek RTS5762 sits inside our broader SSD data recovery workflow at the Austin, TX lab.

 Louis Rossmann